 9. How important is it to you that the Democrats nominate someone who will build on the legacy of Barack Obama – very important, somewhat important, not important, or are you not sure?

 The Monmouth University Poll was sponsored and conducted by the Monmouth University Polling Institute from May 2 to 7, 2019 with a statewide random sample of 987 New Hampshire voters drawn from a list of registered voters who participated in a primary election in the past two election cycles or voted in both the 2016 and 2018 general elections.
 Results are based on 376 voters who are likely to vote in the Democratic presidential primary in February 2020.
 This includes 218 contacted by a live interviewer on a landline telephone and 158 contacted by a live interviewer on a cell phone, in English.
 Monmouth is responsible for all aspects of the survey design, data weighting and analysis.
-Final sample is weighted for party registration, age, gender, race, and education based on state voter registration list information.
+Final sample is weighted for party registration, age, gender, race, and education based on state voter registration list information and U.S. Census information.
 Data collection support provided by Braun Research (field) and Aristotle (voter sample).
 For results based on the sample of 376 likely Democratic primary voters, one can say with 95% confidence that the error attributable to sampling has a maximum margin of plus or minus 5.1 percentage points (unadjusted for sample design).
 Sampling error can be larger for sub-groups (see table below).
 In addition to sampling error, one should bear in mind that question wording and practical difficulties in conducting surveys can introduce error or bias into the findings of opinion polls.

 |38% None, other|